CraigMason19/music_theory/readme.md

 # music_theory

-A set of Python classes to help me learn music theory by implementing it.
+A Python package to help me learn music theory by implementing it.

  ### Features
 - Transpose notes & calculate the interval distance.